Why do we have Election Rules?

 Expenses

-• Expenses can only be incurred for Referenda, SU Officer elections, and NUS Delegate Elections.
+• Expenses can only be incurred for SU Officer elections, and NUS Delegate Elections.
 This means that candidates running in any other SU election must not spend money on their campaign.

 • NUS Delegate Election campaigns must not exceed £20 in expenditure, of which none of the cost will be reimbursed from the SU